braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/push_notifications/implementation_guide.md

 ![Information Capture Push Dashboard Example][8]

-Note that the information requested here can be a wide range of things, it doesn't have to be email-specific.
+Note that the information requested here can be a wide range of things such as SMS number capture, it doesn't have to be email-specific.

 #### Dashboard Configuration